Jofosu/professor-student-advising-app/Doc/use-cases/logging-in.md

 2a.
 Invalid information

-    User is prompted to try again
+    Error message displayed and user is prompted to try again

 2b.
 Unable to connect to server